-Some dog cones are made of an extra cushy material, such as canvas or nylon, and feel plush instead of hard to the touch.
+Some dog cones are made of extra cushy material, such as canvas or nylon, and feel plush instead of hard to the touch.
 This makes them feel almost pillow-like when your Lab needs to take a rest.
-Some also come with a removable piece of plastic that allows the collar to keep its cone shape, if needed.
+Some also come with a removable piece of plastic that allows the collar to keep its cone shape if needed.

 We like the following comfortable dog cones, especially since they are veterinarian-recommended: